What Causes Stress and Anxiety?

 • Irregular eating patterns

-Because the stress response affects multiple systems, symptoms can vary widely.
-Some people feel them mainly in the body, others in the mind.
+Because the stress response affects multiple systems in the body, symptoms can vary widely.
+Some people feel stress mainly in the body, while others notice emotional or mental changes first.

 • Muscle tension